Tank1334/Onboarding-Newbies/chapter_01/day_03.md

 # Day 03 - Introduction to Data concept & Hadoop Ecosystem :elephant:

 ## Overview:
 Today's session is all about getting to know the Hadoop ecosystem and understanding a few concepts before we dive further in.
-You'll explore the foundational concepts of Hadoop, and a few base components needed for it's understanding such Zookeeper, Kafka and Kerberos.
+You'll explore the foundational concepts of Hadoop, and a few base components needed for it's understanding such as Zookeeper, Kafka and Kerberos.

 **The focus is on gaining a high-level understanding of the Hadoop ecosystem and its role in big data processing & storing.**